M

 Rounding

-Select this option to round figures on your report to whole numbers.
+Select this option to round figures to whole numbers on the report.

 Layout

-Choose your preferred layout for displaying balance sheet accounts.
+Choose the layout for the balance sheet report.

 Groups to collapse